 Have you tried MMS?
 (In case you’re not familiar with MMS: Multimedia Messaging Services allow you to send more than just words, including images, videos, GIFs and sound files.)
 Because people are receiving more and more text messages throughout the day, using multimedia within your messaging cadence can help to differentiate your brand.

-Example: If you’re targeting millennials, try something like: “BOGO 1/2 off anything from our collection of pink sweatshirts.
-Use code: GLENNCOCO at checkout. [insert gif below]."
+Example: If you’re targeting millennials, try a message and gif combo such as: “BOGO 1/2 off anything from our collection of pink sweatshirts.
+Use code: GLENNCOCO at checkout."

 9. Leverage Scarcity